nellogan/PathfindingVisualizer/README.md

 ### How edge cost is calculated:
 g(n) = cost of the path from the start node to n.

-h(n) = heuristic function (euclidean distance) that estimates the cost of the cheapest path from n to the finish node.
+h(n) = heuristic function that estimates the cost of the cheapest path from n to the finish node.

 Dijkstra's: f(n) = g(n)